Francesco Benaglio

 Francesco Benaglio (c.
 1432 - 1492) was an Italian painter of the Renaissance period.

 His original name was Francesco di Pietro della Biada.
 'Della Biada' (or 'a Blado') means 'of the oats' and was a reference to the profession of his father Pietro who was a grain merchant from Bergamo.
 Francesco moved with his family to Verona, where he is documented from 1456 until his death.
 He adopted his artist name Francesco Benaglio from a noble family then living in Bergamo.

 The artist was active in Verona.
 His first known work is a triptych in the church of San Bernardino in Verona (1462-1463).
 This was a prestigious commission and suggests he was already quite famous by that time.
-In 1475, Benaglio and another painter by the name of Martino were jailed for four months for painting one night some obscene or defamatory frescoes on the facade of the Sagramorso family palace, apparently at the behest of enemies of the family.
+In 1475, Benaglio and another painter by the name of Martino were jailed for four months for painting one night some obscene or defamatory frescoes on the facade of the Sagramorso family palace, apparently at the behest of some enemies of the family.

 A group of five Madonnas ascribed to the artist show an ostentatious use of perspective foreshortening together with an almost geometric rigidity in the drawing of the figures.
 The monumentality of the figures is further emphasized by the highly stylized landscapes in the background.
+His relative Girolamo Benaglio was also a painter active in the same period.

+Biography

+Little information is available to reconstruct his life.
+Historian Giuseppe Gerola places his birth around 1432, based on a record from 1472 that listed him as forty years old, while acknowledging the uncertainty of this source.
+His father was Pietro "a Blado", of Bergamasque origin and a merchant.
+The exact moment the family settled in Verona is unknown; the only certain fact is that it occurred before 1456, when he appears for the first time in an estimo.
+Consequently, it is not possible to determine whether Francesco, already more than a teenager at that time, was born on the banks of the Adige or when the family was in Lombardy.
+The origin of the surname Benaglio is also uncertain: it is presumed to indicate a family relation or a form of patronage with the homonymous noble family, also from Bergamo.
+In his works he always signed as "Benalius", while in documents he is cited both as "Franciscus Benalius" and "Franciscus a Blado".
+He had a brother, Donato, also a painter, and with his wife, whose name is unknown, he had four children: Girolamo, Lodovico, Elena, and Pietro.

+Precise information about his artistic training is lacking, but it is reasonably certain that he began his career during a period of crisis for Veronese art, initiated by the death of Pisanello in 1455.
+Benaglio's work contributed to guiding the local artistic scene toward new horizons, anticipating by a few years the full emergence of the Renaissance in the Veronese school with Liberale and Domenico Morone.